aeonguild/aeonwallet/README.md

 After this is all completed, you will be able to open the app in Android Studio and build.

+## How To Help.

+Please report any issues using the app.
+Also, help translating and adding reliable nodes is appreciated.

 ## Thanks.

 Cheers to m2049r for the exemplary app xmrwallet and build scripts. https://github.com/m2049r/xmrwallet.